-The Asbestos Diseases Research Institute (ADRI) – housed in the purpose built Bernie Banton Centre at Concord Hospital and under the leadership of Professor Nico van Zandwijk – is the world’s first stand-alone research facility dedicated to the prevention and treatment of asbestos-related diseases, particularly malignant mesothelioma.
+The Asbestos Diseases Research Institute (ADRI) is located on the Concord Hospital campus under the leadership of Professor Ken Takahashi - is the world’s first stand-alone research facility dedicated to the prevention and treatment of asbestos-related diseases, particularly malignant mesothelioma.
 Australia has the highest incidence of mesothelioma in the world with around 700 new cases diagnosed each year.
 Diagnosis and treatment of mesothelioma remains difficult, and new biomarkers and treatments are needed.

 The ADRI is currently seeking dedicated and enthusiastic molecular or cell biology students to pursue PhD studies in mesothelioma research.
 The successful candidates will undertake research to identify biomarkers to improve treatment of mesothelioma and to investigate novel therapeutic approaches.
 The following projects involve gene expression analysis of microRNAs, other non-coding RNAs and proteins in laboratory and clinical samples, and testing experimental drugs and combinations in mesothelioma cell lines.

 The successful candidates will hold a BSc(Hons) class I/IIa or equivalent, and experience in standard molecular techniques (including RT-qPCR) and cell culture is essential.
 Specific experience in gene expression profiling and drug screening is desirable.
 Good communication skills and a proven ability to work as part of a team are also required.

 If you have an interest in translational research this is a rare opportunity to work within an emerging well-equipped Institute in a highly relevant research area.
 You will have the opportunity to work alongside experienced researchers and to collaborate on various applied research projects, which aim to provide better outcomes for Australians suffering from asbestos-related disease.